ttkorhonen/e3pages/docs/kb/guide/articles/4_cookiecutter_module.md

 ```

 Above, I have chosen the defaults for most of the responses other than the
-module name, the reference and version (`module_version`), and the repository path.
+module name, and the repository path.
+In the last step, there are two
-In the last step, there are two possibilities:
+possibilities:

 1. The git repository that you provide exists and is public.
 2. The git repository does not exist, or is not public.